-On average, women now have children later on in life than 100 years ago.
-Many even get pregnant for the first time in their 40's.
-They finish their training or studies, work for a few years and then decide to have a child.
+On average, women now have children much later on in life than 100 years ago.
+Many even get pregnant for the first time in their 40s.
+Many women choose to finish their training or studies, work for a few years, establish their careers, and only then decide to have a child.
 In principle, this is not a negative development.
-These mothers are mostly highly educated and patient and, according to various studies, they often have a healthier diet and make more sensible decisions during parenting.
+These mothers are mostly highly educated, patient and, according to various studies, they often have healthier lifestyles and make more sensible parenting decisions.

 Also, the age of the father should not be ignored.
-Although men can father children until old age, the quality of the sperm decreases for them as well.
+Although men can father children until old age, the quality of the sperm decreases with age, too.

-If it is no longer possible to get pregnant naturally, we support women in our fertility clinic who want to become mothers later on in life with our great wealth of experience and, if possible, we try to make the birth of their very own child a reality for them.
-There are several options available, including in-vitro-fertilisation (IVF), ICSI, hormonal treatments, cycle monitoring, egg donation and other supporting measures.
+If it is no longer possible to get pregnant naturally after 40, we support women in our fertility clinics who want to become mothers later on in life.
+With our great wealth of experience and knowledge of fertility, we try to make the dream of having your own child a reality.
+There are several options available, including in-vitro-fertilisation (IVF), ICSI, hormonal treatments, cycle monitoring, egg donation and other supporting fertility treatments.

 Of course, men should also follow these guidelines to positively influence their sperm quality.

-It helps to know your own cycle exactly, so as to identify the ovulation.
-Also, because in women over 35 years of age, the time of ovulation likes to shift towards the beginning of the cycle.
+Monitoring your cycle to identify the point of ovulation is also very useful.
+This is especially because in women over 35, the time of ovulation often shifts towards the beginning of the cycle.

-We will be happy to explain the procedures involved in artificial insemination over 40 to you in a detailed discussion.
+We would be happy to explain the procedure involved in choosing fertility treatments over 40 to you in a detailed consultation.